 The concept of the Integrated Business Cluster (IBC) is simple: bring teachers and students from multiple disciplines into one class where they work together in teams to create real business opportunities.
-You’ll be challenged to apply key concepts that you learn from four disciplines (business communication, management, analytics and information systems and marketing), and gain hands-on experience.
+You’ll be challenged to apply key concepts that you learn from four disciplines (business communication, management, analytics and information systems, and marketing), and gain hands-on experience.

-Typically taken during the second year of study, the IBC allows you to practice skills in leadership, communication, time management, teamwork, problem-solving and analytical thinking — in ways that many business schools don’t offer until your final year.
+Typically taken during the second year of study, the IBC allows you to practice skills in leadership, communication, time management, teamwork, problem-solving, and analytical thinking — in ways that many business schools don’t offer until your final year.
 Many students are able to leverage their experiences in the IBC to gain internships and jobs before their senior year!

-Students join “Copeland Associates,” a fictitious firm that provides clients with business analytics and consulting support and act as Junior Associates, or "new hires.”
+Students join “Copeland Associates,” a fictitious firm that provides clients with business analytics and consulting support, and act as Junior Associates, or "new hires.”
 Then, faculty take on the role of Senior Partners to guide associates through a series of progressively complex business problems, working to integrate and apply knowledge from each discipline.
-Emphasis is placed on critical thinking, effective communication, teamwork effectiveness, integrative learning and professional accountability.
+Emphasis is placed on critical thinking, effective communication, teamwork effectiveness, integrative learning, and professional accountability.

-- The business concept project, where students create and evaluate the feasibility of a potential business concept through an external analysis, development of demand scenarios, creations of a marketing strategy with full justification, and financial projections.
+- The business concept project - where students create and evaluate the feasibility of a potential business concept through an external analysis, development of demand scenarios, creation of a marketing strategy with full justification, and financial projections.